 Dyer’s Compendium relates the 2nd Missouri Light Artillery spent much of the first half of the Civil War on duty as garrison artillery.
-However, unlike garrison artillery in other sectors which took the form of heavy artillery, the 2nd Missouri remained a “light” regiment, on paper at least.
+However, unlike garrison artillery in other sectors which took the form of heavy artillery, the 2nd Missouri had three “light” batteries.
 The regiment received a full, by battery, listing in the summary for first quarter, 1863.
 But there was little for the clerks to tally within the form:

 Through the first quarter, Lieutenant-Colonel Joseph Weydemeyer, who had experience in the Prussian army, was the regimental commander.
 Weydemeyer would be replaced later in the year (some minor point of friction that falls outside our study today).

 Of the five batteries offering returns, three have the annotation “Infty.
 Stores” (or some variation, if you wish).
 On the lines for those batteries, there are no tallies for even tools associated with light artillery.
 Thus our review of this “light” regiment’s equipment affords a relatively brief review.
 Well… let’s at least give them some due respect and discuss where those garrison artillery batteries were serving during the winter of 1863:

 - Battery A: No return.
 Assigned to District of Rolla, but returned to St. Louis in the spring.

 - Battery B: No return.
 My records show Battery B moved to New Madrid, Missouri during the winter.

 - Battery C: No return.
 As with Battery A.

 - Battery D: Though with a return, no equipment tallied.
 Captain Charles P. Meisner commanded this battery, posted to the garrison of Cape Girardeau, Missouri.

 - Battery E: No return.
 One of the batteries posted at St. Louis.